wistia/wistia-open-docs/_posts/data-api.md

 name                | The display name of the media. project             | An object representing information about the project in which the media resides.
 It has 2 fields: the numeric id of the project, and the name of the project. type                | A string representing what type of media this is.
-Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. progress (optional) | After a file has been uploaded to Wistia, it needs to be processed before it is available for online viewing.
-This field is a floating point value between 0 and 1 that indicates the progress of that processing. section (optional)  | The title of the section in which the media appears.
+Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. status | After a file has been uploaded to Wistia, it needs to be processed before it's available for online viewing.
+There are four statuses: "queued", "processing", "ready", and "failed".
+Queued means the file is waiting in the queue to be processed.
+Processing means the file is actively being processed.
+Ready means it has been fully processed and is ready for embedding and viewing.
+Failed means that we were unable to automatically process the file. progress <br>(if available) | This field is a floating point value between 0 and 1 that indicates the progress of the processing for this file.
+For instance, a value of 0.5 indicates we're about halfway done processing this file. section  <br>(if available)  | The title of the section in which the media appears.
 This attribute is omitted if the media is not in a section (default). thumbnail           | An object representing the thumbnail for this media.
-The attributes are URL, width, and height. duration (optional) | For Audio or Video files, this field specifies the length (in seconds).
+The attributes are URL, width, and height. duration  <br>(if available) | For Audio or Video files, this field specifies the length (in seconds).
 For Document files, this field specifies the number of pages in the document.
 For other types of media, or if the duration is unknown, this field is omitted. created             | The date when the media was originally uploaded. updated             | The date when the media was last changed. assets              | An array of the assets available for this media.
 See the table below for a description the fields in each asset object.